ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### Confirming the firewall settings
 {: #configurevmwarehost1}

 To enable access to NFS storage, ESXi automatically opens firewall ports for the NFS clients when you mount an NFS datastore.
-For troubleshooting reasons, you might need to verify that the ports are open.
+For troubleshooting purposes, verify that the ports are open.
 1. In the vSphere Client, select the ESXi host.
 1. Go to **Manage > Settings > Security Profile** and click **Edit**.
 1. Scroll down to the appropriate version of NFS to make sure that the port is open.